dhannywi/Relation_Extraction/README.md

 # Relation Extraction on MIMIC-III Data
 AI in Health group project in collaboration with Dr. Yifan Peng from Cornell Medicine.
 Group members include Dhanny Indrakusuma, Redoan Rahman, and Patrick Sui.

-The research project focuses on exploring differentpossibilities to build a successful model that can classify the type of relation type available in a sentence of medical text.
+The research project focuses on exploring different possibilities to build a successful model that can classify the type of relation type available in a sentence of medical text.
 In our research, we utilized a variety of feature extraction methods such as TF-IDF, Bag-of-Words,